pfalfa/whitepaper/src/chapter_3.md

 Despite being "completely generic", it comes with both standards and conventions - particularly with the Substrate Runtime Module Library (SRML) - regarding the underlying data-structures that power the STF, thereby making rapid blockchain development a reality.

+## Pfalfa Platform

+Pfalfa consist of both Developer Dashboard where developer manage their own dApps and dApps Store where end user can browse any dApps inside Pfalfa Platform.

-## Developer Dashboard
+### Developer Dashboard

-Pfalfa provide dashboard for developer to manage theid dApps from web-based application, initiating new dApps, setting up database connection and deploying dApps into our IPFS gateway.
+Once developer register and login, they can start initiate new dApps, connect to our database relay peer and start deploying dApps intou our IPFS Gateway using provided CLI Tools.
+Each dApps will have it's own relay peer hence not interfere with other dApps.

+### dApps Store

+Once dApps published, it will automatically available for user to browse and use the dApps, optionally it can be integrate with our Identity Hub or doing transaction inside dApps using Pfalfa Gold token.
+There will be small transaction for each transaction occured in the platform.